 According to People, the mom of three went from filming 1992’s A Few Good Men to her next movie, Indecent Proposal.
 Once again Demi pushed the limits of weight loss.
 She explained that she had to be on display again, and all she could think about was her body, her body, her body.

 So after already having an over-the-top exercise routine, she then doubled it.
 In addition, Demi cut out carbs, ran, cycled, and worked out on every machine imaginable.
 Her body was so exhausted that she ended up contracting walking pneumonia.
 She did have to temporarily ease up on her workouts.
 However, her restrictive habits started again when she began filming 1996’s Striptease.

 Exercise Consumed Her Diet

 The thought of having the perfect body was so strong that it had kicked her mind into overdrive.
-Exercising consumed Demi’s every choice and we are worried that this is happening to more people than you’d think.
+Exercise consumed Demi’s every choice, and we are worried that this is happening to more people than you’d think.
 They count every calorie and never allow for time to rest.

 The weird thing about eating disorders is that you’re somewhat aware of the issue.
 Even though you know it’s wrong you can’t help but fall back into the same pattern.
 We believe the more open people are about it, the more comfortable they will feel, to seek help.

 Exercise consumed Demi, but it wasn’t until the making of G.I.
 Jane a year later that she realized something had to change.
 She explained that the ‘bulking up’ for the role of naval officer helped her break free from her disorder.
 She said she was 138 lbs and at the end of the movie, she was above her usual weight, but couldn’t face another diet.

 Demi says her usual reaction would have been to start starving herself again.
 She would start another exercise focused on cutting fat and getting lean.
 But something clicked inside.
 She said she’s reached her limit.